Gaia EDR3 view on Galactic globular clusters: Error analysis

-It is known that the \Gaia astrometry contains spatially correlated systematic errors associated with the scanning law, which vary mostly on the scale $\sim 0.5^\circ$, but have some correlations over larger angular scales as well.
-Although the prominence of these `checkerboard patterns' is significantly reduced in EDR3 compared to DR2 (see, e.g., Figure~14 in \citealt{Lindegren2020a}), they are not completely eliminated.
-In the first approximation, these spatially correlated errors in astrometric quantities $\chi\equiv \{\varpi,\mu\}$ can be described by covariance functions $V_{\chi}(\theta) \equiv \overline{\chi_i\,\chi_j}$, which depend on the angular separation $\theta$ between two points $i$, $j$ (measured in degrees). \citet{Lindegren2020a} estimated these functions in a number of ways, primarily based on the sample of $\sim10^6$ quasars, which are found across the entire sky (except the regions close to the Galactic disc), but are relatively faint.
+It is known that the \Gaia astrometry contains spatially correlated systematic errors associated with the scanning law, which vary mostly on the scale $\lesssim 0.5^\circ$, but have some correlations over larger angular scales as well.
+Although the prominence of these `checkerboard patterns' is significantly reduced in EDR3 compared to DR2 (see, e.g., Figure~14 in \citealt{Lindegren2021a}), they are not completely eliminated.
+The lower panels of Figure~\ref{fig:plx_split} show the 2d maps of mean parallaxes in NGC~104 and NGC~5139, which indeed fluctuate on a scale of $10-20'$.
+In the first approximation, these spatially correlated errors in astrometric quantities $\chi\equiv \{\varpi,\mu\}$ can be described by covariance functions $V_{\chi}(\theta) \equiv \overline{\chi_i\,\chi_j}$, which depend on the angular separation $\theta$ between two points $i$, $j$ (measured in degrees). \citet{Lindegren2021a} estimated these functions in a number of ways, primarily based on the sample of $\sim10^6$ quasars, which are found across the entire sky (except the regions close to the Galactic disc), but are relatively faint.
 They find $V_\varpi(\theta) \simeq 140\,\mu\mbox{as}^2$ on scales $\sim1^\circ$, and possibly a few times higher in the limit of small separation, although with a large statistical uncertainty limited by the number of close pairs of quasars.
-On the other hand, stars in the Large Magellanic Cloud (LMC) are brighter and more dense, allowing them to extend the covariance function to smaller separations, which turns out to be $\sim 3\times$ smaller than for quasars. \citet{MaizApellaniz2021} carried out an independent analysis of quasars and LMC stars, but restricted their sample to quasars brighter than $G=19$.
+On the other hand, LMC stars are brighter and more dense, allowing them to extend the covariance function to smaller separations, which turns out to be $\sim 3\times$ smaller than for quasars. \citet{MaizApellaniz2021} carried out an independent analysis of quasars and LMC stars, but restricted their sample to quasars brighter than $G=19$.
 They also obtained lower values for $V_\varpi$ in the range $50-80\,\mu\mbox{as}^2$ for separations smaller than a few degrees, and their LMC sample yielded a yet lower $V_\varpi\sim 10-50\,\mu\mbox{as}^2$ for $\theta\lesssim 1^\circ$.
-All these findings suggest that the spatial correlations are less prominent for brighter stars, but the dependence of the covariance function on magnitude has not yet been quantified.
+All these findings suggest that the spatial correlations are less prominent for brighter stars, but the dependence of the covariance function on magnitude has not yet been quantified (although \citealt{Fardal2021} found that the amplitude of the `checkerboard pattern' in DR2 increases by a factor of a few from bright to faint stars, qualitatively similar to what we see in EDR3).